clemi2408/tsdb_beta/README.md

 #### Relevance

-The benchmark to be implemented is to measure the write performance of TSDB storage engine implementations.
+The benchmark to be implemented is to measure write performance of TSDB storage engine implementations.
 For this purpose KV pairs are sent to the TSDB.
 With the configurable thread count `threadCount` it is possible to stress the subject under test.
 With the `write` operation a realistic TSDB request is executed and reflects the scenario domain.